RiiConnect24/Wii-Guide/_pages/en_US/wiilink24.md

 {% include toc title="Table of Contents" %}

 WiiLink24 and all of its services (such as Wii no Ma) are not controlled or operated by RiiConnect24.
-To get support on all issues relating this tutorial and service, join the [WiiLink24 Discord server](https://discord.gg/n4ta3w6).
 {: .notice--warning}

 [WiiLink24](https://wiilink24.com/) lets you use the Japanese-exclusive Wii no Ma channel, and in the future will let you use the Digicam Print Channel and the Demae Channel again.